KoduruBhargav/encode_or_decode/README.md

-Caesar Cipher Project
+Caesar Cipher Project:

 This is a simple Python implementation of a Caesar Cipher for encrypting and decrypting messages using a basic shift method.

-How It Works
+How It Works:

 The program asks the user whether they want to encode (encrypt) or decode (decrypt) a message.